Home (The Vampire Diaries): Plot

-The episode starts with Caroline (Candice Accola) crying over Stefan's (Paul Wesley) dead body at the Whitmore dorm, while Damon (Ian Somerhalder) and Elena (Nina Dobrev) arrive.
+Caroline (Candice Accola) cries over Stefan's (Paul Wesley) dead body at the Whitmore dorm, while Damon (Ian Somerhalder) and Elena (Nina Dobrev) arrive.
 Stefan watches them from the other side while he starts to be pulled from existence, as the other side continues to crumble.
 He tries to hold on and Lexi (Arielle Kebbel) appears, saving him.

-Damon meets Bonnie (Kat Graham) and is furious when he learns that they lost the only traveler who could help them with the spell, and he tells her to find another way because his brother is on the Other Side, along with other people they all care about, such as Alaric (Matthew Davis), and her grandmother, Sheila (Jasmine Guy).
+Damon meets Bonnie (Kat Graham) and is furious when he learns that they lost the only traveler who could help them with the spell and tells her to find another way, because his brother is on the Other Side, along with other people they all care about, such as Alaric (Matthew Davis) and her grandmother, Sheila (Jasmine Guy).
 Enzo (Michael Malarkey) appears with a new plan, which requires a witch.

-Liv (Penelope Mitchell) and Luke (Chris Brochu) try to get as far away as they can to save themselves, however Elena appears in the middle of the road forcing Luke to stop the car, while Caroline stands behind the car.
-They get out and Elena informs them that Stefan is dead, and the spell has stopped, however they need their help to bring him back.
-Liv says that it is better that one of the doppelgangers is dead so they can all live, and Elena explains that if they bring Stefan back, they will kill the travelers.
+Liv (Penelope Mitchell) and Luke (Chris Brochu) try to get as far away as they can to save themselves.
+However, Elena appears in the middle of the road, forcing Luke to stop the car, while Caroline stands behind the car.
+They get out and Elena informs them that Stefan is dead and the spell has stopped, but that they need their help to bring him back.
+Liv says that it's better that one of the doppelgangers is dead so they can all live, and Elena explains that if they bring Stefan back, they will kill the travelers.
 Liv still does not want to help, so Caroline snaps Luke's neck, sending him to the other side.
 Liv, not having any other choice, agrees to help them.
-In the meantime, Enzo takes Bonnie to meet the traveler who will teach them the spell who turns out to be Silas, but he will only help if they will bring him back to life too.
+In the meantime, Enzo takes Bonnie to meet the traveler who will teach her the spell.
+It turns out to be Silas, but he will only help if they bring him back to life too.

 Back in Mystic Falls, Liz (Marguerite MacIntyre) helps to evacuate the town while Markos (Raffi Barsoumian) is observing.
 He explains that he is not afraid of Damon or Stefan coming to save the town, simply because they cannot cross the line where the spell starts.
-To prove his point, he uses Julian (Tyler) (Michael Trevino), to show her what will happen to any supernatural creature if they try to enter the town.
-They push Julian into the spell's limits and he first loses his werewolf nature, then the vampire one and returns to the last state he was as human, dead from the broken neck that Klaus gave him.
+To prove his point, he uses Julian (Tyler) (Michael Trevino) to show what will happen to any supernatural creature if they try to enter the town.
+They push Julian into the spell's limits and he first loses his werewolf nature, then the vampire one and returns to the last state he was as human, dead from the broken neck that Klaus caused.
 Tyler's spirit appears to Bonnie and passes through her to the Other Side, not before she tells him that they can bring him back.